dqops/dqo/README.md

 # DQOps Data Quality Operations Center

-DQOps is an DataOps friendly data quality monitoring tool with customizable data quality checks and data quality dashboards.
+DQOps is a DataOps-friendly data quality monitoring tool with customizable data quality checks and data quality dashboards.
-DQOps comes with around 150 predefined data quality checks which helps you monitor the quality of your data.
+DQOps comes with around 150 predefined data quality checks, which help you monitor the quality of your data.

 ![DQOps screens](https://dqops.com/docs/images/dqo-screens.gif)

 ## Key features
 - Intuitive graphical interface and access via CLI
 - Support of a number of different data sources: BigQuery, Snowflake, PostgreSQL, Redshift, SQL Server and MySQL
-- ~150 build-in table and column checks with easy customization
+- ~150 built-in table and column checks with easy customization
-- Table and column-level checks which allows writing your own SQL queries
+- Table and column-level checks, which allow writing your own SQL queries
 - Daily and monthly date partition testing
 - Data grouping by up to 9 different data grouping levels
-- Build-in scheduling
+- Built-in job scheduling
 - Calculation of data quality KPIs which can be displayed on multiple built-in data quality dashboards
 - Data quality incident management and notifications

 ## Installation

-To use DQOps you need:
+To use DQOps, you need:

 - Python version 3.8 or greater (for details see [Python's documentation](https://www.python.org/doc/) and [download sites](https://www.python.org/downloads/)).
 - Ability to install Python packages with pip.
-- If you want to compile DQOps locally, also Java JDK (version 17 or higher), and a configured JAVA_HOME environment variable.
+- If you want to compile DQOps locally, you also need Java JDK (version 17 or higher) and a configured JAVA_HOME environment variable.

 DQOps is available on [PyPi repository](https://pypi.org/project/dqops/).

-1. To install DQOps via pip manager just run
+1. To install DQOps via pip manager, just run

     ```
     python -m pip install --user dqops